 It’s great to have your own website.
 Even more so when it’s more than just a hobby to you.
 A serious project with a clear purpose to make someone’s life better – I think everybody should attempt this at least once.
 Of course, it’s a bumpy road with many challenges and numerous problems.

 For example, here’s one problem known to every webmaster in the world: never seeing your site on Google’s page #1.
-With 200 million active sites on the Internet, it’s always a wild race to the top with no end in sight regarding competition and frustration.
+With over 200 million active sites on the Internet, it’s always a wild race to the top with no end in sight regarding competition and frustration.
 Unless you know what you are doing, you will be struggling to get any user traffic at all, let alone turn it into anything profitable.

 But what if you are doing everything you can and somebody else is still ahead of you?
 Why, if they insist on getting in your way…